manticoresoftware/manticoresearch-php/docs/installation.md

 ## Installation via Composer
-We recommend to install the client using [Composer](http://getcomposer.org).
+We recommend installing the client using [Composer](http://getcomposer.org).

-Use composer to add manticoresearch-php to your project:
+Use Composer to add manticoresearch-php to your project:

 ```
   $ composer require manticoresoftware/manticoresearch-php